iftechfoundation/ifarchive-ifmap-py/README.md

 ## Setup

-The generator uses the Python Markdown package.
-To install this:
+The generator uses the Python Markdown and Jinja packages.
+To install these:

 ```
 pip3 install -r requirements.txt